AltayTech/altaytech/README.md

 ### Hi there 👋

-- 🧑‍💻 I’m Mobile application developer(Dart/flutter and java)
+- 🧑‍💻 I’m Mobile, Web and widows application developer(Dart/flutter and java)
 - 💻 I’m currently working on Flutter projects
 - 🌱 I’m learning dart backend
 - 🫱🏼‍🫲🏽 I’m looking to collaborate on international companies and organizations